Information

 That maybe means cutting back on the non-essential extras that show up on a bank statement, such as rounds at the pub, takeaways and pricey coffees.
 You may want to go further and ditch things such as regular payments to Netflix, Spotify and the like.

-Tell us: what has your experience been like buying fuel?
+Tell us: what is your experience of being in debt?

 Check your statements carefully.
 Are you paying for things you no longer use or need, or that can be obtained cheaper elsewhere, such as mobile phone insurance that you took out years ago?
 If so, ditch them.